Target Behavior: Breastfeeding, Healthy Eating, Physical Activity and Reducing Screen Time, Other: staff wellness

 - ST6: HWTG workbook includes goal of establishing wellness policy committee with staff, parents and community partners.

-- MT5 and MT6: HWTG needs assessment, wellness policy workbook and center director survey all provide center level information on number and proportion of early care and education programs that make at least one change in policy/writing or practice to expand access or improve appeal for healthy eating
+- MT5 and MT6: HWTG needs assessment, wellness policy workbook and center director survey all provide center level information on number and proportion of early care and education programs that make at least one change in policy/writing or practice to expand access or improve appeal for healthy eating.

 - LT10: HWTG assessment and wellness policy workbook include annual review and updating of wellness policy goals and focus on monitoring to ensure sustainability.
-National HWTG infrastructure provides ongoing resources (newsletters and webinars) to all participating providers.